 Be my Support Group

 People want to be understood.
-That's why support groups are
+That's why support groups are so popular.

 - The alcoholic wants to connect with somebody else who showed